-Order in the next for dispatch today!
+Order in the next for dispatch on Tuesday.

 There is a wealth of information out there regarding the very best food you can give to your newly weaned little one, some of it controversial and some of it undeniably good advice.
 I have tried to glean the very best tips, together with common sense and my own experience with very fussy eaters to come up with some helpful suggestions.

 You can safely feed your little one their first solid food after six months.
 Before four months, your baby's intestinal tract has not matured enough to handle the likes of infant cereal and pureed vegetables so stick to breast milk or formula.
 Introducing foods before the recommended time raises the risk of food allergies.
 Although all children develop at a different pace, the majority of children are developmentally ready to begin eating some solid food by about six months of age.
 Your baby must be capable of supporting his own head to consume solids, even if he is not ready to sit up on his own.
 By about four to five months, babies no longer have the extrusion reflex, which is the natural urge to push anything but liquid from the mouth, so they are more likely to accept a spoon.
 Also, between four and six months is when an infant's swallowing has improved to the point where he can handle semisolid foods such as fortified infant cereal, preferably mixed with breast milk or formula.